When we look at the history of advertising, we can confidently say that the 70s heralded a new era for the advertising world.

-More houses than ever had a TV with more than one channel, which gave consumers more choice than they’d ever had before.
+More houses than ever had a TV with more than one channel, which gave consumers more choices than they’d ever had before.
 As a result, brands were having to shift the way they advertised their products to align with a more customer-centric narrative.

 And, despite the economic pressures and political unrest of the 70s, total ad expenditures shot through the roof.
 But, rather than pushing money into newspapers and magazines (where ad spend peaked at 73% in 1974), more brands began to turn to TV advertisements.